The case for perishable foods

 Beverage cartons play a crucial role in global food systems, helping make food safe and available, everywhere.
 Through the use of renewable plant-based materials and post-use recycling, they help reduce the carbon impact while also contributing to food waste reduction.

-Towards that end, the industry has invested approximately €200 million into increasing the beverage carton recycling capacity in the EU and plans to invest a further €120 million by 2027.
-We are also investing €100 million per year to further enhance the environmental profile of food and beverage cartons, including the research and development of packages made with a simplified material structure and increased renewable content.
+Beverage cartons are recycled at scale within the EU, at a >50% recycling rate with a commitment to increase this to 90% collected for recycling and 70% recycled by 2030.
+To that end, the industry has invested approximately €200 million into increasing recycling capacity in the EU and plans to invest a further €120 million by 2027.
+We are also investing €100 million per year to further enhance the environmental profile of food and beverage cartons.

 Recycled content